Filter Map

 The UK has a unique network of paths that the public can use - the Public Rights of Way network, which are marked on Ordnance Survey maps.
 Along the Wye Valley Walk you will see other waymarkers pointing to these other rights of way, which you can use to find places to eat and drink, reach accommodation and discover places of interest off the main Wye Valley Walk route.
 Most of the Wye Valley Walk follows official Public Rights of Way, which gives walkers a right of passage, but doesn't allow them to wander off the line of the path.
 There are also permissive sections of path where owners have agreed for them to be used.
 Since 2020 and the Countryside and Rights of Way (CROW) Act, there is a new 'right to roam' on mapped areas of 'open country'.
 'Open country' means mountain, moorland, heathland, downland and registered commons and includes a large part of Plynlimon.

-You can walk in either direction.
-The path is waymarked so you can start at the source and walk to the sea, or start at the sea and walk to the source.
-Many people choose to walk from source to sea, as it feels 'right' to finish at the sea.
-There are the more practical benefits to finishing the walk in Chepstow where you can celebrate your achievement in a local pub or restaurant and catch a bus or train home from the station.
+The official Cicerone Guide has roue instructions which run from source to sea, starting on Plynlimon and finishing in Chepstow.
+Many people choose to walk from source to sea, as it feels 'right' to finish at the sea and more of a pilgrimage!
+There are the more practical benefits to finishing the walk in Chepstow where you can celebrate your achievement in a local pub or restaurant and catch a bus or train home.

 The official guide book is available from Cicerone, who have been publishing walking guidebooks for over 50 years.
 This handy, pocket-sized guide includes route description, information about points of interest along the way and the OS mapping covering the route sections.
 The guide is prepared by the Wye Valley Walk Partnership, who work to conserve and enhance the natural beauty of the Wye Valley for future generations.
 It is available as a printed book, as an eBook or a bundle of both here

 Although the route is waymarked you should carry a map too.
-The Cicerone Guide includes all the OS map extracts showing the route.
+The Cicerone Guide includes all the OS map extracts showing the route as well as GPX files to download.
 If you prefer the real thing you will need the 1:25,000 scale Ordnance Survey Explorer maps detailed below.
 Alternatively, you can download the OS app which also allows you to see where you actually are on the map!

 Explorer 214 -Llanidloes and Newtown